Vocabulary For Academic IELTS Writing Task 1 (part 3)

 A growth: There was a growth in the earning of the people of the city at the end of the year.

-An increase: Between the noon and evening, there was an increase of the temperature of the coast area and this was probably because of the availability of the sunlight at that time.
+An increase: Between noon and evening, there was an increase in the temperature of the coast area and this was probably because of the availability of sunlight at that time.

 A rise: A rise of the listener in the morning can be observed from the bar graph.

-An improvement: The data presents that there was an improvement of the traffic condition between 11:00 am till 3:00 pm.
+An improvement: The data show that there was an improvement in the traffic condition between 11:00 am till 3:00 pm.

 A surge: From the presented information, it is clear that there was a surge in the number of voters in 1990 compared to the data given for the previous years.